Is Visiting Cawdor Castle in Scotland worth it?

-Set in the parish of Cawdor in Nairnshire Scotland stands a charming 14th century keep, Cawdor Castle.
-This castle not only has rumored ties to Macbeth but a history of thorn trees, donkeys, and kidnappings.
-Intrigued?
-Come with me on a journey through this fabled castle ripe with stories for the telling.
+In Nairnshire Scotland stands a charming 14th century keep, Cawdor Castle.
+This castle not only has rumored ties to Macbeth but a history of thorn trees, a donkey choosing the building site, and kidnappings.

 The earliest notations of fortifications in this same area were with William the Lion in 1179.
 He was assigned to command the ford over the river Nairn near the sea.

 Traveler tip: Make sure to stop by Nairn Beach, a very popular place to relax and have a picnic whilst on your road trip in the area.

 After a dreadful fire, and many years uninhabited, the license to fortify was granted to William Calder, Thane of Cawdor.
 The oldest stonework has been dated by historians to be from 1380, with the license to fortify being granted in documentation in 1454.
 History in the Scottish Highlands is sparse due to wars and clearings of Gaelic tenants.